Merch Bradt Stewart

 Merch Bradt Stewart (June 24, 1875 – July 3, 1934), often called M. B. Stewart was a writer, educator, and career United States Army officer who became superintendent of the United States Military Academy.
 Stewart authored several U.S. Army manuals, penned a popular narrative of his considerable experiences as second lieutenant in the Spanish–American War, and in the years preceding World War I wrote essays informing the public on issues of physical and military education.

 Early life

 Merch Stewart was born in Mitchells, Virginia, June 24, 1875.
-Appointed from New York to the United States Military Academy, he graduated in the bottom half of his cadet class of 1896.
+Appointed from New York to the United States Military Academy (USMA), he graduated in the bottom half of his cadet class of 1896.
+Among his classmates at the academy there were several men who would, like Stewart himself, eventually attain the rank of general officer, such as Edward L. King, Lucious R. Holbrook, Dennis E. Nolan, Frank C. Bolles, LeRoy Eltinge and George H. Shelton.